yochannah/Corrfunc/docs/source/install.rst

 Verifying your installation
 ==============================

-After installing Corrfunc, you should run the integrated test suite to make sure that the package was installed correctly.
+After installing corrfunc, you should run the integrated test suite to make sure that the package was installed correctly.
 If you installed from source, then type the following in the root package directory,